Epicanthic fold: High-frequency populations

 The highest frequency of occurrence of epicanthic folds is found in specific populations or ethnicities: East Asians, Southeast Asians, Central Asians, North Asians, Polynesians, Micronesians, Indigenous peoples of the Americas, Sámi people and some African people (especially among Khoisan and Nilotic people).
 Among South Asians, they occur at very high frequencies among the Nepalis, Bhutanese, Northeast Indians, Kirati people and certain Adivasi tribes of Eastern and Southern India.
 It is also commonly found in Northern India, especially in Kashmir.
 The Hazara people in Afghanistan and Pakistan commonly have this trait.
-Some people in Eastern/Northern Pakistan have this trait.

 In some of these populations, the trait is almost universal.
 This is especially true in Japan and South Korea, where a majority, up to 90% in some estimations, of adults naturally have this feature.
-In Southern China and Southeast Asia, about 70% have this feature.

 Lower-frequency populations

-Epicanthic folds also occur, at a considerably lower frequency, in other populations: Europeans (e.g., Scandinavians, English, Irish, Hungarians, Russians, Poles, Lithuanians, Latvians, Finns, and Estonians), Jews, South Asians (Bengalis, Sinhalese, among other groups in eastern and southern South Asia), Nilotes, Cushites, and Amazigh people.
+Epicanthic folds also occur, at a considerably lower frequency, in other populations: Europeans (e.g., Scandinavians, English, Irish, Hungarians, Russians, Poles, Lithuanians, Latvians, and Estonians), Jews, South Asians (Bengalis, Sinhalese, among other groups in eastern and southern South Asia), Nilotes, Cushites, and Amazigh people.